orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l07ControlFlow/README.md

 You can change values of variables using assignment statements within the body of action which is bounded by keywords `do ... end`.
 Each statement should be terminated with semicolon.

-You can find how to compose working example with assignment here:
+You can find how to compose working example with assignments here:

 ```
 package net.sf.orcc.tutorial.l07ControlFlow;